Inverse non-linear problem of the long wave run-up on coast: Shallow water equations (SWE)

 \section{Shallow water equations (SWE)}

 The shallow water equations (SWE) are a set of non-linear, hyperbolic PDEs which are commonly used to model tsunami wave run-up.
-The 2+1 (two spatial and one temporal derivative) SWE are a simplification of the Euler equations, a highly non-linear 3+1 system.
+The 2+1 (that is the unknown functions are of two spatial variables \(x,y\) and the temporal variable \(t\)) SWE are a simplification of the Euler equations, a highly non-linear 3+1 (that is the unknown functions are of three spatial variables \(x,y,z\) and the temporal variable \(t\)) system.
 They can be derived with the truncation of Taylor expansions of non-linear terms and the assumptions of no vorticity, small vertical velocity, and small depth/wavelength and wave height/depth ratios.
-The 2+1 SWE can be further reduced to a 1+1 system by assuming that the bathymetry is centred along the $x$ axis and is uniformly inclined.
+The 2+1 SWE can be further reduced to a 1+1 system (that is now the functions are of \(x\) and \(t\) only) by assuming that the bathymetry is centred along the $x$ axis and is uniformly inclined.
 For the bathymetries we are concerned with here (see Fig. \ref{finalfig}), power-shaped bays with $y$ cross-section $|y|^m$, the non-linear SWE in non-dimensional units are given as

 where $u(x, t)$ is the depth averaged flow velocity over the corresponding cross-section, and $\eta(x, t)$ is the water displacement exceeding the unperturbed water level.
 The total perturbed water depth is given as $H(x,t)=h(x) + \eta(x,t)$ along the $x$ axis, where $h(x)$ is the depth of the bay, and so in dimensionless units we simply have $h(x) = x$.
 Typically, the system seen in \eqref{SWE} is given in dimensional units.
 The substitution